Leonard goes for 31, Clippers beat Timberwolves 118-106

 The Clippers dominated the rest of the third thanks to a big effort by the reserves, including six points from Williams sandwiched between Leonard’s dunk and a basket by George.
 They took a 98-86 lead into the fourth.
 The Clippers’ bench outscored the Wolves’ reserves, 46-33.

+“With the depth they have on their team and what they’re able to do, they can play a lot of different looks at you,” Saunders said.

-George went down on a drive to the basket while closely guarded by Covington in the third.
+George went down on a drive to the basket after getting poked in the eye by Covington in the third.
 He stayed in the game before briefly leaving the court.

 George scored the Clippers’ first seven points of the fourth, extending their lead to 105-86, and then sat down for good.
 He was eventually joined on the bench by every starter.